`s

 ## Checking Your Layout

-After setting up your layout and components:
+After setting up your layout and regions:

 1. Make sure you have created: